kairos-io/kairos-docs/content/en/docs/Reference/troubleshooting.md

 Another option that can be enabled is immucore debug logs with `rd.immucore.debug`

 After booting, you can find the logs from immucore under `/run/immucore/` (whether you enabled debug output or not).
+Check the [immucore README](https://github.com/kairos-io/immucore/) for more configuration parameters.

 ## Initramfs breakpoints